Star Wars BIRTHDAY PARTY IDEAS

 - Finally, check out this Edible Garbage Masher (from Episode IV: A New Hope) she created.
 Such a great idea and again, such a simple one.

-- If you're not quite as artistic in the kitchen and just want to make some simple cupcakes, use these Star Wars stencils to add some decoration (below left - available in USA only).
+- If you're not quite as artistic in the kitchen and just want to make some simple cupcakes, use these Star Wars stencils (click supplier 3) to add some decoration.
 Just hold one of the stencils over a frosted cupcake and sprinkle with cinnamon, cocoa, or confectioner's (icing) sugar to create the shapes.
-Alternatively fill these Han Solo in Carbonite Molds with chocolate (below right) and use as cupcake toppers.
+Alternatively fill these Han Solo in Carbonite Molds (click supplier 3) with chocolate and use as cupcake toppers.

 - Finally, if your Star Wars birthday party is for adults it just won't be complete without these Princess Leia Danish Do's (above right, by Highlander and Islander at Hi Cookery).
 See how long it takes before one of your guests holds them up to the side of their head.

-- If you want to make your own cake, you can get this fantastic Darth Vader Baking Pan (below left).
+- If you want to make your own cake, you can get this fantastic Darth Vader Baking Pan (click supplier 1).
 Just add the cake mix, bake, then decorate with some black colored frosting.

-- If you're no expert cake decorator you can pick up one of these edible images for your Star Wars birthday party (below left) which you can just place on top of your birthday cake.
-Alternatively, use these Cake Toppers (below center and right).
+- If you're no expert cake decorator you can pick up one of these edible images for your Star Wars birthday party which you can just place on top of your birthday cake.
+Alternatively, use these Cake Toppers (click supplier 3 for both).

-- Another quick and easy option is to use this large plastic Darth Vader Cake Poptop (below right) which at approx 10" tall x 8" wide you can just place on top of a cake.
+- Another quick and easy option is to use this large plastic Darth Vader Cake Poptop (click supplier 3) which at approx 10" tall x 8" wide you can just place on top of a cake.

 Food & Drink styling